 - 5.1 A pregnant employee is entitled to take reasonable time off during their normal working hours to receive antenatal care; this must be agreed with their line manager.
-Antenatal care includes appointments with the GP and hospital clinics. - 5.1.1 From 1st October 2014 Fathers or Partners will gain the right to statutory time off albeit unpaid- during working hours, to accompany the pregnant woman to two such appointments.
-This new right is pursuant to Part 8 of the new Children and Families Act 2014.
-Up to 6.5 hours leave is permitted for each appointment. - 5.2 The employee should advise their line manager of the intended absence as far in advance of the appointment as possible, they may be asked to produce their appointment card. - 5.3 There will be no deduction of salary for attendance at authorised antenatal appointments. - 5.4 Pregnant employees are entitled to take 26 weeks' maternity leave, regardless of their length of employment with the Authority, this is known as Ordinary Maternity Leave (OML) (subject to the rules set out in 5.7 below) - 5.5 If an employee has 26 weeks' service at the start of the 15th week before the expected week of the birth, they will be able to take an additional period of maternity leave, this is known as Additional Maternity Leave (AML).
-The 26 weeks' additional leave will start from the end of the 26 week period of ordinary maternity leave. - 5.6 The combination of 26 Weeks of Ordinary Maternity Leave and 26 weeks of Additional Maternity Leave (making one year in total) weeks is known as Statutory Maternity Leave. - 5.7 Maternity pay is payable to those employees who have 26 weeks' service at the start of the 15th week before the expected week of the birth.
-Maternity pay as followed: - For the first six weeks, 90% of the employees weekly average earnings - For the remaining 12 weeks, half of the employees weekly average earnings - Statutory Maternity Pay for the remaining weeks.
+Antenatal care includes appointments with the GP and hospital clinics. - 5.2 The employee should advise their line manager of the intended absence as far in advance of the appointment as possible, they may be asked to produce their appointment card. - 5.3 There will be no deduction of salary for attendance at authorised antenatal appointments. - 5.4 Pregnant employees are entitled to take 26 weeks' maternity leave, regardless of their length of employment with the Authority, this is known as Ordinary Maternity Leave (OML) (subject to the rules set out in 5.7 below) - 5.5 If an employee has 26 weeks' service at the start of the 15th week before the expected week of the birth, they will be able to take an additional period of maternity leave, this is known as Additional Maternity Leave (AML).
+The 26 weeks' additional leave will start from the end of the 26 week period of ordinary maternity leave. - 5.6 The combination of 26 Weeks of Ordinary Maternity Leave and 26 weeks of Additional Maternity Leave (making one year in total) weeks is known as Statutory Maternity Leave.

-- 5.8 A pregnant employee can choose to start their maternity leave at any time after the start of the 11th week before the week in which the child is due except in the following cases: - If the employee is absent because of an illness related to the pregnancy at any time during the four weeks before the child is due, the Authority reserves the right to require the employee to start their maternity leave on the first day of absence. - If the child is born earlier than the planned date of starting the maternity leave then the maternity leave starts on the day the child is born. - 5.9 A pregnant employee must take at least two weeks' leave at the time of the birth. - 5.10 The employee must give notice in writing addressed to their line manager at least 28 days before they start their maternity leave stating: - (a) that they are pregnant - (b) the week in which the child is due - (c) whether they intend to take ordinary maternity leave (OML) only or additional maternity leave(AML) in addition - (d) when they want their maternity leave to start
+- 5.7 Maternity pay is payable to those employees who have 26 weeks' service at the start of the 15th week before the expected week of the birth.
+Maternity pay as followed: - For the first six weeks, 90% of the employees weekly average earnings - For the remaining 12 weeks, half of the employees weekly average earnings - Statutory Maternity Pay for the remaining weeks. - 5.8 A pregnant employee can choose to start their maternity leave at any time after the start of the 11th week before the week in which the child is due except in the following cases: - If the employee is absent because of an illness related to the pregnancy at any time during the four weeks before the child is due, the Authority reserves the right to require the employee to start their maternity leave on the first day of absence. - If the child is born earlier than the planned date of starting the maternity leave then the maternity leave starts on the day the child is born. - 5.9 A pregnant employee must take at least two weeks' leave at the time of the birth. - 5.10 The employee must give notice in writing addressed to their line manager at least 28 days before they start their maternity leave stating: - (a) that they are pregnant - (b) the week in which the child is due - (c) whether they intend to take ordinary maternity leave (OML) only or additional maternity leave(AML) in addition - (d) when they want their maternity leave to start